 - 2 tablespoons orange blossom water

 - 250 gr toasted sesame seeds, to sprinkle

 Preparing the chebakia dough

 • Activate the dry yeast by adding ½ teaspoon of sugar and 3 tablespoons of lukewarm water in a small bowl.
 Stir with a fork and leave for 5 minutes until foamy.

 • In a large bowl transfer the remaining ingredients including the foamy yeast and mix them all together using your hands.
-If your dough is too sticky add a bit of flour to it and if it is not light enough add a couple of tablespoons of water until you reach a soft dough consistency.
+If your dough is too sticky add a bit of flour to it and if it is not though, add a couple of tablespoons of water until you reach a soft dough consistency.

 • Flour a worktop and use your hands to knead the dough for 8 minutes until smooth and slightly elastic.
 Divide the kneaded dough in 5 equal parts and cover with a damp towel or place in a plastic bag for 15 minutes.